-6.3 Southern Association of Colleges and Schools (SACS) Credentialing Criteria
+7.3 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Credentialing Criteria

-6.3.1 Academic Preparation for Various Teaching Areas
+7.3.1 Academic Preparation for Various Teaching Areas

 Complete information on credentials and/or work experience required for various teaching in areas of the College is available in the Polk State College Credentialing Manual.
 This manual can be found on the College website by the following pathway: "About," "Human Resources," "Faculty and Staff Resources," and "Faculty Credentialing Manual."